-There are certain people your business needs to avoid.
+There are certain people who you and your business need to avoid.

 Some are easy to spot